A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: Concluding Remarks

-Before concluding, we would like to emphasize that we are interested in continuing to study the information provided by the action in (\ref{accion4comp}).
-There are several points that we consider to be particularly motivating and that we shall address in a future work.
-For example, on the one hand, the non-linear axion–axino–photino interaction term in (\ref{accion4comp}) suggests a Nambu-Jona-Lasinio interaction \cite{NAMBU1.122.345, nambu2.124.246} scenario, pointing to the corresponding mass generation mechanism for the photino.
+Before concluding, we emphasize our interest in further investigating other implications of the action (\ref{accion4comp}).
+Several aspects of the model appear particularly promising and motivate further studies.
+For instance, the axion–axino–photino and quartic fermionic interaction terms in (\ref{accion4comp}) suggest a Nambu–Jona-Lasinio-type interaction \cite{NAMBU1.122.345, nambu2.124.246}, which may point to a corresponding dynamical mass generation mechanism for the photino.
 This becomes more evident if we rewrite the term by applying the Fierz identity, taking into account that $\Psi$ and $\Lambda$ are Majorana fermions,

-where the nonlinearity in $\alpha$ has been linearized, as one discards contributions beyond third order in $g^{a\gamma}$, as previously justified.
-By manipulating the scalar term $(\bar{\Lambda} \Lambda)(\bar{\Psi} \Psi)$ we believe that an interaction of the Nambu–Jona-Lasinio type can be obtained, which could also have implications for the photino mass.
-On the other hand, it is possible for the photino to acquire a mass through other term in (\ref{accion4comp}): this is the quartic interaction term $- \frac{1}{2} (g^{a\gamma})^2 (\bar{\Lambda} \Lambda)^2 $.
-In the same way as before, we can think of a mechanism in which a four-fermion interaction leads to a non-vanishing vacuum expectation value of the fermion condensate and the consequent generation of a spontaneous dynamical mass for the fermion.
+The nonlinearity in $\alpha$ has been linearized by neglecting contributions beyond third order in $g^{a\gamma}$, as previously justified.
+By manipulating the quartic vertex, $(\bar{\Lambda} \Lambda)(\bar{\Psi} \Psi)$, a Nambu–Jona-Lasinio-type mechanism may occur, which could also have implications for the photino mass.
+Furthermore, the photino may also acquire a mass through another term in (\ref{accion4comp}), namely the quartic interaction $-\frac{1}{2}(g^{a\gamma})^2(\bar{\Lambda}\Lambda)^2$.
+We argue that a mechanism in which the four-fermion interaction leads to a possible non-vanishing vacuum expectation value of fermion condensates may result in a process of dynamical mass generation for the photino.

-Finally, let's focus our attention on the axion–photino–photon coupling term $g^{a\gamma}\sqrt{2}\,\bar{\Lambda} \Sigma^{\mu\nu} \Psi\, F_{\mu\nu}$, also presented in (\ref{accion4comp}).
-Based on its shape, it could reasonably be interpreted as a supersymmetric analogue of the Primakoff effect.
-In the context of standard axion Primakoff processes \cite{sikivie}, an axion $a $ converts into a photon $\gamma$ in the presence of an external electromagnetic field, via the interaction,
+Finally, let us focus our attention on the axion–photino–photon coupling term $g^{a\gamma}\sqrt{2}\,\bar{\Lambda} \Sigma^{\mu\nu} \Psi\, F_{\mu\nu}$, which also appears in (\ref{accion4comp}).
+Based on its form, it could reasonably be interpreted as a supersymmetric analog of the Primakoff effect.
+In the standard axion Primakoff effect \cite{sikivie}, an axion, $a$, converts into a photon $\gamma$ in the presence of an external electromagnetic field through the interaction

-In our supersymmetric model, a similar conversion can occur between a photino $\Lambda$ and an axino $\Psi$.